Jerrysuper123/event-bite/README.md

 - promotional events
 - any other public events

-//stop face to face intreaction, esp events
-//recover, this app will reginite the travel and event, and retail
-//bring people into
-//allow organier to publish events, tantazlied

 ### Value proposition

 The event apps currently in the market only showcase the events in a list.
 It does not tell users: